South Florida Bulls: Traditions

-The student sections for Bulls home games are known as the So Flo Rodeo.
-The first few rows of the student section for football and some men's and women's basketball games are reserved for the most passionate students, the Beef Studs, who paint their bodies green and gold for the games.
+The student sections for Bulls home games are known collectively as the So Flo Rodeo.
+The front rows for football and a select men's and women's basketball games are reserved for a group of students called the Beef Studs who paint themselves green and gold for the games.

-A newer tradition for USF teams is the addition of "Slime Green" alternate jerseys for games against rival Central Florida, which utilize a much brighter neon green and yellow compared to the Bulls usual dark green and gold.
+A newer tradition for USF teams is the addition of "Slime Green" alternate jerseys for games against rival UCF, which utilize a much brighter neon green and yellow compared to the Bulls usual dark green and gold.
 This tradition began with a men's basketball game in 2020 and has since spread to all other sports in the War on I-4.

 Media

 In 2017, USF became the second university in the nation to have its own 24-hour digital radio station after launching the Bulls Unlimited channel on TuneIn.
 Bulls Unlimited and its sister station Bulls Unlimited 2 carry live game coverage of most sports, highlights, shows, and historical game replays and are available for free worldwide.

 Under the current American Conference TV deal beginning in 2019, all home games and in-conference away games in baseball, men's and women's basketball, football, lacrosse, men's and women's soccer, softball, men's and women's tennis, and volleyball are shown on one of the various ESPN networks or streamed live on ESPN+.
 Beach volleyball games are also available on ESPN+ through Conference USA's media rights deal.
 Football, men's basketball, and some women's basketball radio broadcasts can be heard in the Tampa Bay area and Southwest Florida on flagship station WRBQ 104.7 FM.
 Additionally, Spanish-language radio broadcasts for football games can be heard on WYUU 106.9 FM.
 These radio broadcasts are also available on Bulls Unlimited worldwide.

 USF receives about $7 million annually through the conference TV deal, which runs until the 2031–32 season.